procf/fPINN-guide/README.md

 This repository contains the source code and trained model weights accompanying the paper:

-> Dabiri, D., DaRosa, J., Saadat, M., Mangal, D., Jamali, S. *"A detailed and comprehensive account of fractional Physics-Informed Neural Networks: From implementation to efficiency."* [Journal Name, Year].
-[DOI link when available]
+> Dabiri, D., DaRosa, J., Saadat, M., Mangal, D., Jamali, S. *"A detailed and comprehensive account of fractional Physics-Informed Neural Networks: From implementation to efficiency."* [Artificial Intelligence for Engineering, 2026]. [https://doi.org/10.1049/aie2.70024]

 ## Overview